haskell-servant/servant-elm/README.md

 * Header (request)
 * Headers (response)
 * Delete / Patch / Put / Raw
-* ReqBody
 * Vault / RemoteHost / IsSecure

 Other:

-* Generate Elm Json encoders for ReqBody?
-* ToText in Elm for captures/params?
 * Option to not use elm-export: generate functions that take a decoder and String arguments.